How it works

 Briefing loads in <1s

 Tapping the link opens The Briefing — a mobile-first page with the address, severity badge, unit roster, satellite tile, TCAD profile, and a sticky Mark Responding action.
 No login.
 Possession of the SMS link is the auth.
-Realtime updates flow in as CAD changes propagate.
+Updates flow in as CAD changes propagate, within the five-minute poll window.

 What lands on the phone